AbdurRafay-Nasir/Power-Tools/README.md

 ### :x: HelpBox
 - Displays a helpbox on top/bottom of a field.

+### :x: GetFromSelf
+- Automatically get component.

+### :x: GetFromParent
+- Automatically gets component from parent gameObject.
+- Can search all successors

+### :x: GetFromChild
+- Automatically gets component from child gameObject.
+- Can search all childs

 ### :x: ParentOnly
 - Restricts reference to be of parent game object only.
 - Applicable on Component fields only.